Civic journalism

-Civic journalism, also called public journalism, is a theory in journalism that the media not only informs the public, but it also works towards engaging citizens and creating public debate.
-The civic journalism movement is an attempt to abandon the notion that journalists and their audiences are spectators in political and social processes.
-In its place, the civic journalism movement seeks to treat readers and community members as participants.
+Civic journalism, also known as public journalism, is an approach to journalism that places an emphasis on citizen engagement and public deliberation in addition to informing the public.
+It developed as a critique of the idea that journalists and audiences are merely spectators in political and social life, instead treating community members as participants in public discussion.

 History

 In the 1920s, before the concept of public journalism emerged, Walter Lippmann and John Dewey debated the role of journalism in a democracy.
 Lippmann argued that journalists should report policymakers' statements, while Dewey emphasized a more engaged role, with journalists critically examining information and considering the consequences of policies.
-He saw journalism as integral to democratic dialogue.
+Dewey saw journalism as integral to democratic dialogue.

 Decades later, Jay Rosen and Davis Merritt expanded on Dewey's ideas, developing the concept of public journalism in 1993.
 Their 1994 manifesto described public journalism as placing journalists within the political community as responsible participants, while maintaining distinctions between journalists, political leaders, and citizens.
 Rosen explained that public journalists aim to make public life work and are willing to end their neutrality on certain questions, such as whether communities address their problems or whether politics merits public attention.

 Picture of Jay Rosen, a professor of journalism at New York University.

-According to communication scholar Seong Jae Min, it was actually in the 1990s when this conversation style of journalism, "gained significant traction in both academia and the professional world of journalism".
-He reports that the rise of this idea combined with ongoing dissent over traditional journalistic practice lead to the movement of public journalism.
-"This new journalistic movement was born to defeat the plagues of modern democracy in which citizens are alienated from the civic life and reduced to passive voters".
+According to communication scholar Seong Jae Min, civic journalism gained traction in academic and professional journalism circles in the 1990s.
+He reports that the rise of this idea combined with ongoing dissent over traditional journalistic practice led to the movement of public journalism.
+"This new journalistic movement was born to defeat the plagues of modern democracy in which citizens are alienated from civic life and reduced to passive voters".
 He later admits that this movement was superficially prescriptive, and that due to several reasons it was eclipsed by the movement for citizen journalism.